terabyte/sebot/api.md

 	{
 		action: "start",
-		topic: *string*,		// The topic to be explored, such as karma, jesus, aliens }
+		topic: "karma",		// The topic to be explored, such as karma, jesus, aliens }

 Output: